 Young People Takeover the RSNO!

-RSNO Takeover looks a little different this year!
-Due to the Coronavirus / COVID-19 pandemic, we have adapted Takeover to be an online experience this year.
-Working in collaboration with composer Nathan Hall, the young people have composed a piece that is designed to be performed by remote musicians.
-They have been involved in all aspects of this project, not only creating the work but also creating their own #RSNOchallenge for children and families, and designing the marketing campaign for the online performance.
+Due to the Coronavirus / COVID-19 pandemic, we adapted our popular Takeover project into an online experience.
+Working in collaboration with composer Nathan Hall, young people from across Scotland composed a piece designed to be performed by remote musicians.
+The young people were involved in all aspects of the project, not only creating the work but also making their own #RSNOchallenge for children and families, and designing the marketing campaign for the online performance.

 “I've composed collaborative music before, and have made multimedia performances, but never has one of my collaborations looked quite like this!
 Even though I won't be leaving my house, I jumped at the chance to work on an international project, meet new musicians, and work with young people who want to explore many facets of music-making and creativity."